Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

             .. assessment::
                This is an assessment admonition.

             .. rubric:: Support for Notes

             Text above the note.

             .. note::
+                :class: width-25

                 This is a note.

             Notes are floated to the right w.r.t. the content that follows the note.
+Often, notes are explicitly sized using the ``:class: width-<Percentage>`` option.

             .. tip::
                :class: clear-float